What Are the Fragile Five?

 How and Why the Fragile Five Were Formed

 In 2015, most of these markets experienced ongoing declines.
 They continued to rely on foreign investment to replenish their current account deficits.
-India, however, experienced a more stable currency, falling inflation, and controlled fiscal deficit, making it a much better investment destination.
-The remaining four countries were the worst performers between August 2013 and August 2015.
-Notably, India went off of the list altogether for a time, back in 2017.
+India, however, experienced a more stable currency, falling inflation, and controlled fiscal deficit, making it a much better investment destination and it dropped off the list in 2017.
 India's stocks and currencies outperformed the largest economies for at least half of that year.